ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 ![image.png](@site/static/img/image-286129.png)

 After generating Access keys and Secret keys, you need to create a bucket.
-Just click the Create Bucket on the right side.
+Just click the Create Bucket button on the right side.

 ![image.png](@site/static/img/image-286229.png)

-Then, log in the http://your_ams_server:5080, enable the Record Live Streams as MP4 and Enable S3 Recording, enter the S3 credentials you have created, and save the settings.
+Then, log in to http://your_ams_server:5080, enable Record Live Streams as MP4 and Enable S3 Recording, enter the S3 credentials you have created, and save the settings.
 ![](@site/static/img/image-1648581984499.png )

 Your MP4 files and Preview files will be uploaded to your Wasabi storage automatically.